dottjt/plastic/chapters/09-restaurant.md

 Mia looked unsettled at the situation, perhaps witness to a side of my life she hadn't yet been exposed to.
 To our north, my friend had the driver caught in a vapid pauperisation of the quantum exaggeration, as he attempted to tell a story about how he managed to trek through the bush with only a knife and a compass.
 Milo on the other hand and completely left the scene; replaced by the drug-fucked interior of hyper-aggressive ambivalence.
 Sway to the voiceless disaffection of her apathy, that she wore in fear at the anarchy of her own life.
 Mia and I looked at each other with an understanding of the surrounding lawlessness of the situation.
 It brought us closer together.
 I wanted to hold her hand.

+### Describe Mia

 Mia was the kind of person that you'd wished you'd met in high school.
-Beautiful and clever.
+Cheerful.
+Clever.

+### Describe Cab

+There was something archaic in the design of the cab, as if

+### Milo Regret

 I wasn't quite sure what I saw when I looked into Milo's eyes for a second time.
 It was as if the angel I'd envisioned had completely faded away; replaced by the deranged rhapsody of a murderous vixen.
 And yet she made me feel complete as a person.
 It felt as if we were the same person inside.

-I couldn't stop staring at her ideal figure .

- and the confidence which

 I internalise it as something sexual.

-There was something archaic in the design of the cab, as if

-You could tell he was having  .
-I noted not to shake his hand.

-The driver spoke three different languages.
-Japanese, Chinese and Korean.

-If I could fuck any emotion I would fuck sadness.
-It would be your most malleable best friend.
-It wouldn't care if you beat it, raped it or crushed into a thousand tiny pieces.
-It would persist in its grief, elated in the distress it had already come to expect of itself.
-Grateful in your neediness and desperate in your pleasure.
-It is what Gods come to expect of their young.

-### Describe Stripmall

-The Mexican restaurant made its home within the matchwood interiors of a refurbished Church, house to slurry of canned beans and quarter-ounce jars
+### Arrival At Restaurant

 ## Scene 1 END